State AG sues student loan company, alleging unfair and deceptive practices

-The state attorney general is suing the nation’s largest servicer of student loans, alleging that it steered students into expensive loans that they had little chance of repaying, and then used unfair and deceptive collection tactics.
+The state attorney general is suing the nation’s largest servicer of student loans, alleging it steered students into expensive loans that they had little chance of repaying, then used unfair and deceptive collection tactics.

-State Attorney General Bob Ferguson is suing the nation’s largest servicer of student loans, alleging that it used deceptive, unfair and predatory lending practices with thousands of Washington students.
+State Attorney General Bob Ferguson is suing the nation’s largest servicer of student loans, alleging the companyused deceptive, unfair and predatory lending practices with thousands of Washington students.

-The lawsuit, filed Wednesday in King County Superior Court, accuses the company Navient Corporation, which was called Sallie Mae until a corporate split in 2014, of unfairly pushing expensive, high-interest rate loans on borrowers who had little chance of repaying them.
+The lawsuit, filed Wednesday in King County Superior Court, accuses Navient Corp., which was called Sallie Mae until a corporate split in 2014, of unfairly pushing expensive, high-interest-rate loans on borrowers who had little chance of repaying them.

-The lawsuit was filed following a multiyear investigation in conjunction with the federal Consumer Financial Protection Bureau and the Illinois Attorney General’s Office.
-Both the CFPB and Illinois filed similar lawsuits on Wednesday.
-Navient services more than $300 billion in student loans across the country.
+The lawsuit follows a multiyear investigation in conjunction with the federal Consumer Financial Protection Bureau and the Illinois Attorney General’s Office.
+Both the bureau and the state of Illinois filed similar lawsuits Wednesday.

-“In order to generate profits,” Ferguson writes in the lawsuit, “Sallie Mae made the conscious decision to trap numerous subprime borrowers in student debt they would never escape.”
+Navient services more than $300 billion in student loans from more than 12 million borrowers across the country.

 Most Read Stories